 Kolkata as a port city was first established by the colonial powers in the 18th century.
 Earlier it was just a few scattered settlements, the British consolidated and developed it as the first major port city and the capital of British India.
-As such Calcutta became the trial ground for the colonial architecture and town planning; here one can witness a confluence of European and Mughal architecture finding its roots.
+As such Calcutta became the trial ground for colonial architecture and town planning; here one can witness a confluence of European and Mughal architecture finding its roots.

-Apart from the local architecture these buildings borrowed heavily from the designs of their colonial overlords creating an architecture which was an amalgamation of European neoclassical and local Mughal and traditional Bengali architecture.
-The grandiose mansion of Raja Nabakrishna Deb with its colonnaded veranda’s and massive courtyard gives us peek into the life of Kolkata’s elite.
+Apart from the local architecture, these buildings borrowed heavily from the designs of their colonial overlords creating an architecture that was an amalgamation of European neoclassical and local Mughal and traditional Bengali architecture.
+The grandiose mansion of Raja Nabakrishna Deb with its colonnaded veranda and massive courtyard gives us a peek into the life of Kolkata’s elite.
 Post-partition the city witnessed a surge in migrant population which gave rise to a construction boom there was a need to accommodate the population in the city’s limited space.
 Commoners could no longer afford the affluent mansions of north Kolkata as a result an experimental architecture unknowingly adapted the art deco a decade later from the western cities.
-As a result, much of south Kolkata boasts of ‘Art deco’ styled buildings which were built up until the mid-20th century.
-The Esplanade mansion built opposite the Raj bhavan in the year 1910 is perhaps the only ‘Art Noveau’ style building a style which preceded the art deco movement.
+As a result, much of south Kolkata boasts of ‘Art deco’ style buildings which were built up until the mid-20th century.
+The Esplanade mansion built opposite the Raj Bhavan in the year 1910 is perhaps the only ‘Art Noveau’ style building a style that preceded the art deco movement.

-The most recognisable art deco building is perhaps the Metro cinema which was designed by Thomas White Lamb and built by Metro Goldwyn Mayer in the year 1935.
-Apart from the Metro the Victoria house built around 1930 which now houses the headquarters of the Calcutta Electric Supply Corporation and the Reid house built in 1941 are other prominent structures of the era.
-Post-independence Kolkata witnessed a Maoist movement which led to swearing in of a Marxist-communist government which largely ignored the infrastructure and development of the city till late 20th century.
-This was kind of blessing in disguise as it helped preserve most of the colonial and post-colonial era structures.
+The most recognizable art deco building is perhaps the Metro cinema which was designed by Thomas White Lamb and built by Metro Goldwyn Mayer in the year 1935.
+Apart from the Metro the Victoria house built around 1930 which now houses the headquarters of the Calcutta Electric Supply Corporation and the Reid house built in 1941 is another prominent structure of the era.
+Post-independence Kolkata witnessed a Maoist movement that led to the swearing-in of a Marxist-communist government that largely ignored the infrastructure and development of the city till the late 20th century.
+This was a kind of a blessing in disguise as it helped preserve most of the colonial and post-colonial era structures.
 However, the city has the highest population density among Indian metropolitans, a lot of migrant workers from within the country as well as across the borders enter the city every year.
-Older structures are being razed toaccommodate new office spaces, residential units and shopping complexes in a city which is on the brink of saturation.
+Older structures are being razed to accommodate new office spaces, residential units, and shopping complexes in a city that is on the brink of saturation.

 Even though Kolkata today is adapting to contemporary architecture and infrastructure, the colonial and post-colonial architecture, the trams and its rich culture give us a glimpse into the era gone by.
-The city reminiscent of the ambitious colonial capital is today grappling with lot of modern urban infrastructural strain.
-One can only hope that the modernisation doesn’t trample upon the historic legacies of not only the British but also the post-colonial architecture of common Bengali populace as well.
+The city reminiscent of the ambitious colonial capital is today grappling with a lot of modern urban infrastructural strain.
+One can only hope that the modernisation doesn’t trample upon the historic legacies of not only the British but also the post-colonial architecture of the common Bengali populace as well.